-We are now accepting reservations for our new GROWL Fulton County Demonstration and Teaching Garden!
+We are accepting reservations for our Community Gardens!
+Fulton County Cooperative Extension manages three gardens throughout the county.
 Community members are invited to rent a bed or beds in our space for their gardening project(s).
 Bed rentals are for one year.
+Our garden locations are as follows:

 There are four plot sizes available, 50 plots total:

 - Each gardener is responsible for the maintenance and upkeep of their garden plot.
-Watering, weeding, harvesting, and any other garden related maintenance are all the responsibility of the gardener.
+Watering, weeding, harvesting, and any other garden-related maintenance is the responsibility of the gardener.
 Gardeners may arrange for other gardeners to water their plots.

 - Tools will be made available for use during the regularly scheduled work time each week.
 A limited amount of equipment (tools and hoses) will be available in the GROWL garden storage bn for use during non-scheduled garden work hours.
 Regularly scheduled work times will be posted on the garden bulletin board.